Skip to main content

 Vitamin C

-To promote the healing of bleeding gums, vitamin C is essential and is one of the most reliable forms of preventing gum inflammation.
-Bioflavonoids, which are the natural pigments in fruits and vegetables, taken with vitamin C also help prevent the formation of plaque around the teeth that can lead to cavities.
+Healing Bleeding Gums Vitamin C is essential for promoting the healing of bleeding gums and preventing gum inflammation.
+Combining bioflavonoids, found in fruits and vegetables, with vitamin C can assist in the prevention of the formation of plaque around the teeth that can lead to cavities.

 Vitamin D

-Adequate amounts of vitamin D can help prevent inflammation of the gums.
-It is also beneficial in the absorption of calcium, which is necessary for both the development and maintenance of healthy teeth.
-The best source of vitamin D is sun exposure, but you can also get this nutrient in cheese, milk and fatty fish
+Preventing Gum Inflammation Adequate vitamin D levels can help prevent gum inflammation and aid in the absorption of calcium, necessary for the development and maintenance of healthy teeth.
+Sun exposure is the best source of vitamin D, but you can also find it in cheese, milk, and fatty fish.

 Vitamin E

-Vitamin E is a powerful antioxidant that can be taken in capsule form or opened and rubbed onto the gums for tissue healing.
-It has also been used to relieve soreness of the gums during infant teething.
-Foods that are high in vitamin E include sunflower seeds, turnip greens, tomato paste and peanut butter.
+Antioxidant for Gum Health Vitamin E is a powerful antioxidant that can be beneficial to the gums for tissue healing.
+It’s even been used to alleviate soreness during infant teething.
+Foods rich in vitamin E include sunflower seeds, turnip greens, tomato paste, and peanut butter.